MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/overview.md

 ---
-title: "CAF: Understanding the Security Baseline discipline within cloud governance"
+title: "CAF: Security Baseline discipline overview"
+titleSuffix: Microsoft Cloud Adoption Framework for Azure ms.service: architecture-center ms.subservice: enterprise-cloud-adoption ms.custom: governance ms.date: 02/11/2019
-description: Explanation of the concept Security Baseline in relation to cloud governance
+description: Security Baseline discipline overview
 author: BrianBlanchard
-ms.date: 1/4/2019
 layout: LandingPage
 ms.topic: landing-page
 ---

-# CAF: Security Baseline discipline
+# CAF: Security Baseline discipline overview

 Security Baseline is one of the [Five Disciplines of Cloud Governance](../governance-disciplines.md) within the [CAF Governance Model](../overview.md).
 Security is a component of any IT deployment, and the cloud introduces unique security concerns.
 Many businesses are subject to regulatory requirements that make protecting sensitive data a major organizational priority when considering a cloud transformation.
 Identifying potential security threats to your cloud environment and establishing processes and procedures for addressing these threats should be a priority for your Cloud Governance team.